top of page

 Working Behind Closed Doors: Navigating the Safety of Lone Working

-- Risk Understanding: Explore the various risks and precautions essential for interpreters working independently.
+• Understanding the risks and precautions for working alone

 Trainers: Gail Dixon & Sarah Glendenning